pyimreg/pyimreg.github.com/index.md

 [GeFolki](https://github.com/aplyer/gefolki) (Geoscience Extended FlOw Lucas- Kanade Iterative) is a coregistration method that has been developped in the framework of the [MEDUSA project](https://w3.onera.fr/medusa/gefolki), first for SAR/SAR co-registration, then for other cases of remote sensing image coregistration, including hetergeneous image co-registration (ex LIDAR/SAR, optics/SAR, hyperspectral/optics and so on).
 It is an adaptation of an optical flow method.
 The method is implemented in both Python and MATLAB.

 Installation: Just download the repo.
 Examples on how to use the modules are given.

+### pystackreg

+[pystackreg](https://github.com/glichtner/pystackreg) is a python extension for the automatic alignment of a source image or a stack (movie) to a target image/reference frame.
+It is a Python/C++ port of the popular ImageJ extension TurboReg/StackReg written by Philippe Thevenaz/EPFL.

+Installation: pip or conda-forge